 In the above realm authentication workflow, a Realm has to verify that the Subject’s submitted credentials (e.g. password) must match the credentials stored in the data store.
 If they match, authentication is considered successful, and the system has verified the end-user’s identity.

-It is each Realm's responsibility to match submitted credentials with those stored in the Realm's backing data store, and not the Authenticator's responsibility.
-Each Realm has intimate knowledge of credentials format and storage and can perform detailed credentials matching, whereas the Authenticator is a generic workflow component.
+It is each Realm's responsibility to match submitted credentials with those stored in the Realm's backing data store, and not the `Authenticator's` responsibility.
+Each `Realm` has intimate knowledge of credentials format and storage and can perform detailed credentials matching, whereas the `Authenticator` is a generic workflow component.

 The credentials matching process is nearly identical in all applications and usually only differs by the data compared.
 To ensure this process is pluggable and customizable if necessary, the AuthenticatingRealm and its subclasses support the concept of a CredentialsMatcher to perform the credentials comparison.

 CredentialsMatcher to see if what was submitted matches what is stored in the data store.

 CredentialsMatcher implementations to get you started out of the box, such as the SimpleCredentialsMatcher and HashedCredentialsMatcher implementations, but if you wanted to configure a custom implementation for custom matching logic, you could do so directly:

 Or, if using Shiro’s INI configuration:

 SimpleCredentialsMatcher performs a plain direct equality check of the stored account credentials with what was submitted in the

 SimpleCredentialsMatcher verifies that the password submitted is exactly equal to the password stored in the database.

-The SimpleCredentialsMatcher performs direct equality comparisons for more than just Strings though.
+SimpleCredentialsMatcher performs direct equality comparisons for more than just Strings though.
 It can work with most common byte sources, such as Strings, character arrays, byte arrays, Files and InputStreams.
 See its JavaDoc for more.